literalpie/Annotated-Angular-Roadmap/angular-12.md

 RxJS 7 has been officially released.

-## 🚧 Transition the Angular language service to Ivy
+## ✅ Transition the Angular language service to Ivy

 [GitHub Project Board](https://github.com/orgs/angular/projects/1)

 Available in 11.X versions.
 Enable experimental mode in VS Code extension settings.

+In Angular 12, Ivy is the default for Angular Language Service.
+In my experience it is much better and more stable.

 ## ✅ Increased security with native Trusted Types in Angular
 Available in 11.X.
 I think all the big parts are done.